thang1314/SmartDesk_RaspberryPi/README.md

-# SmartLearn_RaspberryPi
+# SmartLearning
 ## Introduce
-Project "SmartLearn_RaspberryPi" build an intelligent smart learn system using an IoT platform, incorporating microcontrollers Raspberry Pi and peripherals such as a camera, clock, light sensor, etc.
+Project "SmartLearning" builds an intelligent smart learning system using an IoT platform, incorporating microcontrollers Raspberry Pi and peripherals such as a camera, clock, light sensor, etc.

 ## Website interface
 ![Getting Started](websiteInterface.png)